Robinhood vs. Acorns vs. Stash [2024]: A Detailed Comparison

 Choosing between Robinhood, Acorns, or Stash comes down to a few key decisions:

 • What do you want to invest in?
-Based on your goals, you need to decide if you want to choose individual stocks, ETFs, options, or crypto.
-Robinhood is the only option for options.
-Acorns and Stash are the only options for prebuilt portfolios.
+Based on your goals, you need to decide whether you want to invest in individual stocks, ETFs, options, or crypto.
+Robinhood is the only option for options, and Acorns and Stash are the only options for prebuilt portfolios.

 • What account types do you want access to?
 You should decide which types of accounts you want to open before picking a service.
 If you’re interested in a taxable brokerage account, all three companies offer that option.
 If you need a SEP IRA, Acorns is your only choice.